 If you find yourself in a tight spot while in China, here are a few ways to get cash in a hurry.

 - Instant cash transfer.
-Services like MoneyGram and Western Union have extensive networks of pick-up locations across China, in the first-tier cities as well as in smaller towns.
+Services like MoneyGram and Western Union have an extensive network of pick-up locations across China, in smaller towns as well as first-tier cities.
 Money can be collected within minutes of the transfer being effected.

 - Travel insurance.
-If you’ve suffered a medical emergency or been robbed while on holiday, you can claim from your travel insurance.
-This would require proof of identity, police reports, hospital records: if a quick cash boost is what you need, this may not be the solution for you.
+If you have suffered a medical emergency or been robbed while on holiday, you can claim from your travel insurance.
+This would require proof of identity, police reports, hospital records.
+If you need cash fast, this may not be the solution for you.

-If you choose to send money with MoneyGram or Western Union, here are a few pick-up locations in Shanghai and Beijing from which your recipient can collect the transfer in person.
+If you choose to send money with MoneyGram or Western Union, here are a few pick-up locations in Shanghai and Beijing where your recipient can collect the transfer in person.

 - Agricultural Bank of China